Routing

 Configuring a segment involves setting up the sequence of steps for a split group.

-The list of available options depends on the Connector itself, making it flexible and adaptable to the specific configuration of the Connector account.
-Additionally, display whether the Connector account supports the acceptance of External MPI Data.
+The list of available options depends on the connector itself, making it flexible and adaptable to the specific configuration of the connector account.
+Additionally, display whether the connector account supports the acceptance of External MPI Data.

 • A maximum of 5 steps can be defined in a group.